-Another time, after briefly stopping by the NYU Weinstein lounge where Chinese international students were playing mafia until 3 A.M., I walked to the 8th Street Station to get to JFK for my 8 A.M. flight.
+Another time, after briefly stopping by the NYU Weinstein lounge where Chinese international students were playing mafia until 3 A.M., I walked to the 8th Street Station to get to JFK for my 8 A.M. flight to Helsinki.
 There was not a single soul in the station, so instead of waiting on the empty, eerie platform for the N train which never came, I dragged my suitcases up the stairs into the rain.
 It was cold.
 I was alone.
 My bags were drenched.
-But I enjoyed having the streets to myself — it felt regal, and I liked how the lights were blurred by downpour, then reflected by puddles, then shattered by droplets hitting the surface.
+But I enjoyed having the streets to myself — it felt regal, and I liked how the lights were blurred by the downpour, then reflected by the puddles, then shattered by droplets hitting the surface.
 Light On reminds me of the rain that night.

 If the World Was Ending

 I love the first line of the song "I was distracted and in traffic, I didn't feel it when the earthquake happened" because I don't feel earthquakes when I'm in cars, except for that one time when I did, after which I drove to Urban Outfitters and got boba.
 The song makes me think of staying at friends' suite until late, watching them dance to Super Bass, eating McDonald's and getting stomach cramps afterwards.
-Now, although my freshman year is in shambles, school is shut down, borders are closed, I still don't want to forget anything that happened because it was one of those remarkable moments in time when everything felt exciting; and here's a customary Taylor Swift quote: "We're all really sad that this is ending, but we're really happy because of what it was."
+One month later, although my freshman year is in shambles, school has been shut down, borders are closed, I still don't want to forget anything that happened because it was one of those remarkable moments in time when everything felt exciting; and here's a customary Taylor Swift quote: "We're all really sad that this is ending, but we're really happy because of what it was."

 With the death toll becoming more and more "just a number," the hysterical shopping for toilet paper, the staying at home and not getting Chick-fil-A or tofu for months to come, I reckon it feels pretty much like the end of the world.
 But trust, though I might not be able to get out of my house-arrest to stay the night, that it will be fine — corona is not down for forever anyway.